 From the unfinished, insect repelling, fragrant, Himalayan cedar wood (a.k.a Deodhar) furniture and woven waste paper baskets to the Kalamkari fabric of the curtains – most items in the guest rooms are handmade from natural materials.
 As far as possible, we have sourced locally and from craftspersons, directly.

 We recycle most of the water that we use and harvest rainwater.
 As this is a water deficient area and the municipal water supply is limited, we are unable to offer a daily change of bed linen or towels.
-Clean bed linen and towels are provided at the beginning of every 3-4 day workshop.
-For guests who stay longer, sheets and towels are changed once in every three days.
+Sheets and towels are changed twice a week.
 However, if you need a change of sheets or towels, please do let us know.
 We will be happy to provide a fresh set.

 We live in a rural area and the electric supply can be unpredictable.
 We have solar water heaters and solar electricity backup that feeds the library/lounge and guest rooms in the main house.
-We have provided backup lamps in the cottages.
-On a cold day, we light the bukhari in the lounge to make it a cosy space for sessions or hanging out.
+In winters we light the bukhari in the lounge to make it a cosy space for hanging out.
 We will also provide you with hot water bottles on such nights.
 But, please do not hesitate to ask for a hot water bottle at any other time of the year.
 We would like you to be warm and comfortable.

 We keep our premises clean.
 However, please be mindful of the fact that we do share this earth and our green surroundings with other animals, birds and insects.
 If any should stray into your room, please let us know.
 We would also urge you to spend a little time observing and admiring the beautiful colours of the butterflies, moths, other bugs and birds.
 You may hear the barking deer on occasion along with different kinds of bird-song.